MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-odaa.md

 # Business continuity and disaster recovery considerations for Oracle Database@Azure

-This article expands on considerations and recommendations outlined in the [Azure landing zone design area for business continuity and disaster recovery (BCDR)](../../ready/landing-zone/design-area/management-business-continuity-disaster-recovery.md).
+This article expands on considerations and recommendations that are defined in the [Azure landing zone design area for business continuity and disaster recovery (BCDR)](../../ready/landing-zone/design-area/management-business-continuity-disaster-recovery.md).

-The first step to building a resilient architecture for your workload environment is to determine the availability requirements for your solution.
-You need to identify the recovery time objective (RTO) and recovery point objective (RPO) for different levels of failure.
-RTO defines the maximum downtime an application can tolerate after an incident, and RPO specifies the maximum data loss that an application can tolerate because of a disaster.
+The first step to building a resilient architecture for your workload environment is to identify the availability requirements for your solution.
+You need to determine the recovery time objective (RTO) and recovery point objective (RPO) for different levels of failure.
+RTO defines the maximum downtime an application can tolerate after an incident.
+RPO specifies the maximum data loss that an application can tolerate because of a disaster.
 After you determine your solution’s requirements, you can design your architecture to meet your RTO and RPO objectives.

 ## Design considerations

 - Oracle Exadata Database Service on Dedicated Infrastructure with Oracle Database@Azure is colocated in Azure datacenters and placed in one Azure availability zone.
-It's important to remember that availability zones are specific to a subscription.
-Availability zone 1 might not represent the same physical datacenter as availability zone 1 in another subscription.
+Availability zones are specific to a subscription.
+For example, availability zone 1 might not represent the same physical datacenter as availability zone 1 in another subscription.
 For more information, see [What are availability zones](/azure/reliability/availability-zones-overview?tabs=azure-cli#physical-and-logical-availability-zones).

 - The Oracle Database@Azure solution provides native Oracle technologies, such as Real Application Cluster (RAC) and Automated Data Guard, for high availability and DR.

-- Automated Data Guard configuration for the first secondary is included in the solution.
-You must configure extra Data Guard replicas manually.
+- The solution includes automated Data Guard configuration for the initial standby database, also known as the _first secondary_.
+You must manually configure any extra Data Guard replicas.

 - For active-active environments, consider using [Oracle GoldenGate](https://www.oracle.com/integration/goldengate/) for real-time data integration and replication capabilities.
-This solution helps ensure high availability and data consistency across your systems.
+This approach helps ensure high availability and data consistency across your systems.
 This tool supports a wide range of databases and platforms, which allows seamless data movement and transformation.
-Use Oracle GoldenGate, to minimize downtime during migrations and upgrades, which enhances your DR strategies.
-Oracle GoldenGate isn't part of the solution, and licensing costs might be incurred.
+Use Oracle GoldenGate to minimize downtime during migrations and upgrades, which enhances your DR strategies.
+Oracle GoldenGate isn't included in the solution, so you might incur licensing costs.

-- The Oracle Database@Azure solution and core components are constrained to the subscription and region where the instance is created.
+- The Oracle Database@Azure solution and its core components are limited to the subscription and region in which the instance is created.
 The service isn't multi-zonal and doesn't span multiple regions.
-You can deploy new instances to either target availability zones or target regions to achieve multi-zonal or multi-regional resiliency.
+You can deploy new instances to target availability zones or target regions to achieve multi-zonal or multi-regional resiliency.

 - Oracle Database@Azure integrates automatic database backups by using redundant Oracle Cloud Infrastructure (OCI) Object Storage.
 The Oracle Database Autonomous Recovery Service provides protection for Oracle Databases that are deployed on Exadata.